 The official language of the meeting is English.

-New Zealand has a decimal system of dollars and cents.
-Exchange facilities are available at Queenstown airport or city banks.
+Australia has a decimal system of dollars and cents.
+Exchange facilities are available at Perth airport or city banks.
 Credit cards are widely accepted.
 Commonly recognised cards are American Express, Diners Club, Visa and MasterCard (only Visa and MasterCard are accepted for meeting transactions).
 View currency exchange rates.

 No smoking policy

-Delegates should be aware that smoking is not allowed in public buildings and many hotels and restaurants throughout New Zealand, including the meeting venue.
+Delegates should be aware that smoking is not allowed in public buildings and many hotels and restaurants throughout Australia, including the meeting venue.